Skip to content

 Answer: Ethiopia.
 The name change formalized in 1947, though “Ethiopia” had been the country’s preferred name for centuries.

-Abyssinia covered roughly the modern Ethiopian highlands.
-The name traces to the Habesha people of the region.
+The old Abyssinia mapped roughly onto today’s Ethiopian highlands.
+The name itself traces back to the Habesha people of the region.

 72. What is the only mammal capable of true sustained flight?